picciau-g/superfacets-2d/readme.txt

 Execute:
 The program is triggered from command line by typing './Superfacets': if no parameter is passed, then it just shows instructions about how to pass the parameters which are necessary to run the segmentation, and then exits.

-There are several parameters which can be passed to the program, here we mention the main ones:
+There are several parameters which can be tuned, here we mention the more important ones:
 	'-m' [path/to/meshfile] loads the mesh stored in path/to/meshfile.
-Notice that it can be one between a '.off' or a '.tri' file.
+Notice that it can be either a '.off' or a '.tri' file.

 	'-a' [alpha] states the weight of the angular term over the angular one (higher alpha means higher importance to the curvature).
 In our experiments, we have established a good value for this parameter in the range [0...500]